Monthly public talks

 We have a stand which we regularly take into Oxford’s Cornmarket, where we get a good response from Saturday shoppers.
 We also take it to local events such as the Elder Stubbs Festival and the pre-Winter-Solstice Green Fair (in the Town Hall).
 Our aim is not to proselytise but to make people aware that there may be others who share their view of the world, and to publicise any current campaigns.
 Details of our next outing can be found on the upcoming events feed or our Calendar page.

 Humanist Pub Night

-Humanists meet up for a drink, a chat, and a laugh on the last Tuesday of the month, 6.30-9.30.
-Currently we are meeting at The Royal Oak, on Woodstock Road, just up from St Giles, as it is central, on many bus routes, and has space to meet inside or out., depending on the weather.
+Humanists meet up for a drink, a chat, and a laugh on the forth, usually last, Tuesday of the month, 7-10.
+Currently we are meeting at The Royal Oak, on Woodstock Road, just up from St Giles, opposite the Radcliffe Observatory Quarter, as it is central, on many bus routes, and has space to meet inside or out, depending on the weather.